 InnovatorsLink has created a business enterprise to promote, support and encourage all entrepreneurs and innovators as well as businesses that desire growth.
-ILC is the only resource of its kind that is “Linking Businesses and Resources”.
-Our mission is to provide invaluable resources to save time and money with the business resources all concisely contained and defined in one website location that will give you all the tools you need to succeed and grow your business.
+It is the only resource of its kind that is “Linking Businesses and Resources.”
+Our mission is to provide invaluable resources to save time and money, with the business resources all concisely contained and defined in one website location that will give you all the tools you need to succeed and grow your business.

-InnovatorsLINK was founded in Connecticut based on the combined research and efforts of the University of Connecticut School of Business Analysis and Management Graduates, Kempton Coady, Senior Executive, Serial Entrepreneur, Cornell MBA, Bates BS and Peter Legnos, president of the military contractor LBI, Inc. of Groton along with a team of web designers, business analysis and data management experts, business writers, editors and business owners.
-The team is described below.
+InnovatorsLINK was founded in Connecticut based on the combined research and efforts of the University of Connecticut School of Business analysis and management Graduates; senior executive and serial entrepreneur Kempton Coady, Cornell MBA, Bates BS; and Peter Legnos, president of the military contractor of LBI, Inc. of Groton.
+The effort is supported by a team of web designers, business analysis and data management experts, business writers, editors, and business owners.
+Full descriptions of team members are listed below.

-InnovatorsLINK has launched in Connecticut and will expand over the next 12 months to the contiguous states of Massachusetts, Rhode Island, New York, and New Jersey.
-Each State has thousands of small businesses with similar needs.
-Each state has their own unique public and private programs to support small businesses.
+InnovatorsLINK has launched in Connecticut and will expand to the contiguous states of Massachusetts, Rhode Island, New York, and New Jersey.
+Each state has thousands of small businesses with similar needs, yet each state has their own unique public and private programs to support small businesses.

 InnovatorsLINK consists of both free and elective paid services such as education courses, premium and certified customer referral services, and special online small business services like corporation formation, trademarking, payroll, and others.